senecajs/seneca-transport/README.md

 The full source code is in the [readme-color-tcp.js](https://github.com/rjrodger/seneca-transport/blob/master/test/readme-color-tcp.js) file.
 When you run this script it would be great to verify that the right transport channels are being created.
 You'd like to see the configuration, and any connections that occur.
 By default, this information is printed with a log level of _INFO_, so you will see it if you don't use any log filters.

 Of course, we are using a log filter.
-So let's add another one to print the connectio details so we can sanity check the system.
+So let's add another one to print the connection details so we can sanity check the system.
 We want to print any log entries with a log level of _INFO_.
-Here's the command:
+Here's the
+command:

 ```sh
 $ node readme-color-tcp.js --seneca.log=level:INFO \